ST. CUTHBERT'S CENTRE

 Jack Drum Art Open Arts Studio, is held in the workshop of Jack Drum Arts, St. Cuthbert's Centre every Wednesday.
 Please see details at Colour Your Life

-St. Cuthbert's Film Club has been suspended until later in the year.
+St. Cuthbert's Film Club has been suspended.

 Refreshments (Tea, Coffee &biscuits) are served in the Centre every Sunday after 10.30am Mass.

 Under the guidance of Frances Connolly, a former craft group made a wonderful mural of paintings of Crook & Weardale from Roman Times to the current day and is presently on display in the passageway of St. Cuthbert's Centre.